jython/devguide/pullrequest.rst

 Commit messages should follow the following structure::

-   bpo-42: the spam module is now more spammy.
+   The spam module is now more spammy.
 (GH-NNNN)

    The spam module sporadically came up short on spam.
 This change raises the amount of spam in the module by making it more spammy.